sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Tutorials/IntelliJ_Hotkeys/HOME.md

 </Persons>
 ```

-We'll try and create a csv list from this xml.
+We'll try and create a CSV list from this XML.

 <!-- tabs:start -->